Ask any SEO of any skill level and they will tell you that keyword research is one of the most foundational aspects of search engine optimization.

 (A visual showing keyword opportunities in the competitor data.)

 Ways to Uncover New Keywords Using the Wisdom of the Crowds

 From the keywords list you created earlier in Step 1, identify phrases for which at least two or more of your competitors rank.
 In doing the following, you can compare what keywords your competitors rank for but you don’t.

 Your massive keyword list can easily be modified for relevancy by using the Wisdom of the Crowds approach with an excel formula to find keyword that 2 or more of your competitors rank for.

 Or, leverage Content Gaps to discover all of your competitors’ keywords.
-Include your competition as well as own domain on the list and hit Update.
+Enter the domain of your choice, or choose from the auto-complete list.

-The platform will compare all the domains with your domain you’ve chosen to include on the list.
+The platform will compare the domain you've entered with all top competitors for that domain.
+All of this is done for you - there's no need to manually enter competitors' domains.
 Then, you receive a report on common keywords as well as those that only each domain ranks for.

-Finally, this process will list all keywords discovered, allowing you to find the relevant list of all phrases your competitors rank for.
-You can choose to include only the terms in common or you can choose terms that maybe you don't rank for but are desired.
-If your competitors include a keyword, consider whether or not you should target it, too.
+You can choose to include only the terms in common or you can choose terms that you don't rank for but want to.
+If your competitors rank for a keyword certain, consider whether or not you should target it, too.

 Side note: I recommend you go through the above steps at least once a year – if not more than that.
 If you work in a large industry with a high rate of change, I’d suggest you follow the above process every six months.

 Your next step must be prioritization of these terms you've uncovered.